pabustan805/Alfred/README.md

   </p>
 </details>

+## Support the project
+If Alfred is helping your workflow, consider buying me a coffee to keep the work moving forward: [buymeacoffee.com/pabustan](https://buymeacoffee.com/pabustan)

 ## Usage
 1. Launch Alfred in your browser.
 2. Sign in with your email/password to access your workspace.